online-ml/river/.github/pull_request_template.md

 <!--
 Thank you for contributing with a PR!

-Please fill the description of change(s) and/or if it fixes an open issue (optional).
+Please fill the description of change(s) and/or indicate if it fixes an open issue (optional).

 To ease the merge process please review the attached checklist.
 -->